inventhouse/statemachine/sled.md

 If an input does not match any rule for the current state, an exception is raised with a short trace of recent transitions; the depth of this trace can be set or additional tracing can be enabled with `-t/--trace`.

-Named rules can be defined with `-r/--named-rules` and start with a (non-whitespace) delimiter character of our choice follwed by 7 fields:
+Rules can be defined with `-r/--named-rules` and start with a (non-whitespace) delimiter character of our choice follwed by 7 fields:

     :name:test:arg:dst:action:arg:tag

+Named rules can use previously defined named rule fragments; for example, a complex regular expression can be defined once and used elsewhere:

+    `:CommentRE:(^|\s+)#($|[^#].*$)`
+    `:DropComments:S:CommentRE::S::`

-Rules are added to states in the underlying statemachine with `-a/--add-rules`, and may be either named or anonymous:
+Rules are added to states in the underlying statemachine with `-a/--add-rules`:

-    :state:name:tag
     :state:test:arg:dst:action:arg:tag

-For convenience, unnecessary fields may be omitted from the end in all cases, 'test' and 'action' commands are not case-sensitive, and named rules will be automatically tagged.
+For convenience, unnecessary fields may be omitted from the end in all cases, and 'test' and 'action' commands are not case-sensitive.
+Rules with no 'state' specified are implicitly added to all states, but evaluated after any explicit rules; rules with no 'dst' remain in the same state ("self-transition")

+Rules can use previously defined rule fragments; if the rule is completely defined by a named rule, like the following, it will be auto-tagged with that name:

+    :state:name

+Use `--print-rules` to see the final parsed rules.
+Note that named rules do not get automatically added to the parser; the 'Rules' list are the ones that define the parser.
+They are added to their states in order, and earlier rules have precedence over later ones.

 In addtion to the general options and help that can be printed with `-h/--help`, available tests and actions are documented in `--more-help` and text styling is shown in `--style-help`.